In recent years, going off the grid has become a cultural buzz phrase.

 More Work Needed.
 Choosing to rehab your existing home means you’ll have to put up with the extra work required.
 Even if you hire a contractor to do most of the dirty work, you’ll need to work with the details and get ready to do manual labor on some of the processes involved.

 More Time Needed.
-The rehabbing process could take weeks, or even months if you want a huge remodel.
-Converting some of the areas of your house into one that’s better suited for off the grid living will take up huge amounts of your time.
+The rehabbing process could take weeks (or even months) if you want a huge remodel.
+Converting some of the areas of your house into something better suited for off the grid living will take up lots of time.

-The two best sustainable energy sources are either solar or wind power.
-A single wind turbine would cost somewhere between $500 to $2500, while solar panels are a more complicated matter.
+The two best sustainable energy sources are solar and wind power.
+A single wind turbine costs somewhere between $500 to $2500, while solar panels are a more complicated matter.
 You’ll also need a way to convert all that energy into usable electricity.

-Untethered solar power can be had for an investment.
+Untethered solar power is an investment.
 It’s all worth it in the end.
-Imagine having your very own source of electricity that can power simple appliances and the like.
+Imagine having your very own source of electricity that can power simple appliances.
 The first thing you’ll need is a capable solar panel.

 A mid-sized solar power array can generate somewhere around 2,300 watts worth of electricity.
-This is enough to run a small kitchen’s worth of appliances, a laptop computer, a TV, a refrigerator and a medium washing machine.
-You won’t need air conditioning since you’ll get plenty of cool air and refreshing breezes from where you’re at.
+This is enough to run a small kitchen’s worth of appliances, a laptop computer, a TV, a refrigerator, and a medium washing machine.
+You won’t need air conditioning since you’ll get plenty of cool air and refreshing breeze in your area.
 Plus, ACs are a major energy hog.

-The best measure of how much solar panels you will need is how many of them you can afford.
+The best measure of the appropriate quantity of solar panels is how many of them you can afford.
 The sooner you have the investment money for them, the better.
-Get the latest photovoltaic cells that could acquire more solar energy more efficiently.
-This directly translates to the quality of life you experience.
+Get the latest photovoltaic cells that can acquire more solar energy more efficiently – this directly translates to the quality of life.
 You’ll also depend less on gas and firewood when you have more sources of free electricity coming from the sun.
 Instead of needing more firewood or propane, you can just use free electricity to heat your water and cook your food.

 Don’t forget about investing in an off grid battery bank!
-Sure, you can get electricity as long as there’s a sun, but it always helps to have a backup power at night.
-You can add batteries that could store power and require little maintenance.
-Keep in mind that you’ll need to pour in distilled water from time to time, and check and see that the state of charge doesn’t go below 50 percent.
-I know how this added maintenance may seem to be a bother, but think about not having to pay an electricity bill ever again, or experience an inconvenient power outage.
+Sure, you can get electricity as long as there’s sun, but it always helps to have a backup power at night.
+You can add batteries that can store power and requires little maintenance.
+Keep in mind that you’ll need to pour in distilled water from time to time and check that the state of charge doesn’t go below 50 percent.
+I know how this added maintenance may seem to be a bother; but think about not having to pay an electricity bill ever again, or experience an inconvenient power outage.

 A final note on off-grid batteries.
 Get as much as you can.
-This maxim applies to solar panels as well.
+This applies to solar panels as well.
 PV panel costs are dropping each day, so make the most out of it.
 Oversize as necessary.
-It’s instant peace of mind, and you get to rely less on generators.
+It’s instant peace of mind and you get to rely less on generators.

 – Wind Power For Off Grid Living

 Don’t count out wind power just yet.
-Installation of turbines have recently proven to be worth the effort when you wish to be living off the grid.
-Wind is always present, all the time.
+Installation of turbines have recently been proven to be worth the effort.
+Wind is always present.
 This fact could prove to be useful for when you’re not getting any sun for an extended period of time.

 If you can install both solar and wind sources, the better.
 They can work exceedingly well and complement each other.
-A hybrid solar and turbine system combined will allow you the luxury of having enough electricity per day.
+A combination of a hybrid solar and turbine system will allow you the luxury of having enough electricity per day.
 Sometimes this combo is enough to forego the use of generators.
 Don’t be surprised if you would need the generator for only a few times per year!

-How does one find an ideal location for setting up a wind turbine?
-The best sources of strong wind would be at a high vantage point, at a wide field and near a large body of water.
-For safety reasons, it should be 300 feet away from tree lines, silos and barns.
+How does one find an ideal location for a wind turbine?
+The best sources of strong wind would be at a high vantage point, on a wide field, and near a large body of water.
+For safety reasons, it should be 300 feet away from tree lines, silos, and barns.
 The height should be at least 30 feet taller than any object that might cause dangerous turbulence.

 Like any good prepper, you should think about all possibilities and prepare for all kinds of emergency situations.
 This applies to your wind turbines as well.
 Protect your wind turbine and ground it properly.
-Turbines operate in extreme weather conditions and can break if you don’t take the proper measures.
-Repairing broken wind turbines may prove to be inconvenient but you’ll soon thank the stars for having more than one reliable source of electricity.
+Turbines still operate in extreme weather conditions and can break if you don’t take the proper measures.
+Repairing broken wind turbines is inconvenient but you’ll surely be grateful for having more than one reliable source of electricity.

 – Heating Water and Your Home

-Most homes that are connected to the grid use most of their electricity for heating purposes.
-Compare this to wood stoves that use the surrounding environment for fuel.
-Burning wood won’t be as damaging as using fossil fuel, because it will get absorbed by the surrounding trees anyway.
+Most homes connected to the grid use most of their electricity for heating purposes.
+Compare this to wood stoves that use the surrounding environment for fuel – burning wood won’t be as damaging as using fossil fuel because it will get absorbed by the surrounding trees anyway.
 Use firewood cutting tools that are electrically powered to complete the loop.

-Biogas can be created from scratch once you learn how.
+Biogas can be created from scratch.
 It’s not too hard to live a self-sufficient life nowadays.
 The more you stay away from the grid, the more independent and knowledgeable you become!

-Focus on creating your own power grid that could generate 10,000 kilowatts of usable electricity per year.
+Focus on creating your own power grid that can generate 10,000 kilowatts of usable electricity per year.
 This figure should be enough to power a typical American household.
-If you don’t know anything about solar panels, wind turbines and alternative sources, now is the time to find out.
+If you don’t know anything about solar panels, wind turbines, and alternative sources, now is the time to find out.

-Propane generators are better than generators that are powered by gasoline.
-Gas depletes easily, while propane can be kept indefinitely.
+Propane generators are better than generators powered by gasoline.
+Gas depletes easily while propane can be kept indefinitely.